-Home / Company / Board of Directors
+Home / Company / Board of Directors and Strategic Advisors

-Board of Directors
+Board of Directors and Strategic Advisors

 To help us orient our long-term decisions and strategy, we rely on an experienced and dependable board of seasoned industry professionals, investors and health care specialists:

-Shannon A. Fairbanks
+Shannon A. Fairbanks, Board Chair

 Shannon Fairbanks is a venture capital investor with a distinguished career spanning U.S. government service, a decade of private equity investing and service on significant non-profit boards.
 Over the last 20 years she has founded and led The Fairbanks Investment Fund.